 Are women who travel solo just a different, braver breed than the rest?
 Or can any woman become one?
-Well, if my experience is any indication, you don’t need to be born a brave female solo traveler – you can turn yourself one!
+Well, if my experience is any indication, you don’t need to be born a brave female solo traveler—you can turn yourself into one!

 How I Started Traveling Solo

 While I will now happily hop on a plane to pretty much anywhere alone on a whim, I wasn’t always like this.
-In fact, it took years of building up my confidence and solo travel skills to get to this point.
+In fact, it took years of building up my confidence and solo travel skills to get to this point where I have very little solo travel anxiety.
 So how did I do it?

 Well, I practiced.